Khushiyant/Face-Detection/README.md

 # Face Detection

-An opencv haascascade usage for face detection.
+An opencv haarcascade usage for face detection.

 ## Installation